Bartapapa/legend/docs/pages/base-rules.md

 <details markdown="1">
 <summary><b>Resting</b></summary>
+If you don't eat or drink for a day, you are <b>Deprived</b>.
+Each additional day spent without doing these gives 1 Fatigue (for each incomplete necessity), which takes up a slot in your Inventory.
+If you can't add more Fatigue, you take 1 Might damage per Fatigue.
+If you complete these necessities, you're not Deprived anymore.

 There are three kinds of rests: <b>Short</b>, <b>Long</b> and <b>Full</b>.
+You benefit from the effects of a rest if you're not <b>Deprived</b>.

+You can short rest pretty much everywhere, although you have to <b>eat</b> something.
+This takes 10 minutes.
+You heal 1d6+1 HP, and 1 Fatigue.

-You can only long rest if you're in a sheltered, warm and dry place, and you eat some food.
-Long rests heal all HP lost, and remove Wounds if someone can tend to you.
-If HP is at maximum, you heal 1d6 Ability damage if someone can tend to you.
-Long rests take <b>4 hours</b>.
+You can only long rest if you're in a sheltered, warm and dry place, and you <b>eat</b> some food.
+This takes 4 hours.
+You heal all lost HP, as well as all Fatigue.
+If your HP is at maximum, you heal 1d6+1 Ability damage if someone can tend to you.

-You can take a short rest pretty much everywhere, although you still have to eat some food.
-Short rests heal 1d6+1 HP.
-It takes <b>10 minutes</b>.

 You can only take a full rest in complete security, on a bed in town.
-It heals all your HP and ability damage.
+It heals all your HP, Fatigue and ability damage.
 It takes <b>a week</b>, although you don't need to be only in bed during this time.
 A week's worth of lodging and food usually costs around 20p.

 </details>